tirnovar/Power-BI-Admin-REST-API-Connector/Readme.md

     │   └── Unused Artifacts in Groups (All)
     ├── Gateways
     │   └── Gateways
+    ├── Capacities
+    │   ├── Capacities
+    │   ├── Workloads of Capacities
+    │   └── Users of Capacities
     ├── Groups & Workspaces
     │   └── Groups
     ├── Deployment Pipelines